Nianell

-Nianell (born September 25, 1971 as Sonia Aletta Nel in Omaruru, Namibia) is a singer, pianist, guitarist, and composer.
+Sonia Aletta Nel (born September 25, 1971 in Omaruru, Namibia), better known as Nianell, is a singer, songwriter, pianist, and guitarist.

 Biography

-After growing up in Windhoek, Nianell graduated with a three-year diploma in light music from Pretoria Technikon in South Africa.
+After growing up in Windhoek, Namibia, Nianell graduated with a three-year diploma in light music from Pretoria Technikon in South Africa.
 She studied classical music at Trinity College in London and at the University of South Africa.

 She has a four-octave vocal range and her songs have been described as including "elements of folk, pop, R&B, country, classic and even Celtic music."
 Four of her albums (Who Painted The Moon?, Angel Tongue, Life's Gift, and I Know I'm Lucky) reached platinum status in South Africa.
 Nianell gained her first international platinum hit with the song "Who Painted the Moon?"
-The composition was covered by another international singer, Hayley Westernra on the album Pure.
-The album sold more than 2 million copies and Nianell's version was featured as a single on this album.
+The song was covered by another international singer, Hayley Westernra on the album Pure.
+The album sold more than 2 million copies and Nianell's composition was featured as a single on this album.
 In April 2011, she released her first album in the United States.
 She has won two SAMA Awards: Angel Tongue won Best English Contemporary Album, and "We'll Find a Way" won her Best Female Songwriter.

-She released a duet album with Dozi and another duet album with Afropop artists Romanz in May 2011.
+She released a duet album with Dozi and another duet album with afropop group Romanz in May 2011.